 To celebrate the 90th anniversary of Winnie-the-Pooh, Disney wanted to create a site for parents and children to easily interact with the classic characters and inspire their play time.
 Research shows that mothers are very actively searching the Internet for advice, tools and new content.
-Disney also wanted a way to connect with new Mums and Mummy bloggers, who are well regarded among new parents.
+Disney also wanted a way to connect with new Moms and Mommy bloggers, who are well regarded among new parents.

-- With customised graphics, users really feel like they are in the world of Winnie-the-Pooh.
-Places on the map like Pooh’s House and Eeyore’s field are marked with customised pins
+- With customized graphics, users really feel like they are in the world of Winnie-the-Pooh.
+Places on the map like Pooh’s House and Eeyore’s field are marked with customized pins

 - With Street View, users can pan and look around and click objects to access games, advice, videos and more

-- Since the site is customised to a user's location, it will suggest relevant activities, like rainy-day play during a stormy afternoon
+- Since the site is customized to a user's location, it will suggest relevant activities, like rainy-day play during a stormy afternoon